TalaoDAO/sandbox-doc/docs/source/introduction.rst

-Decentralized IDentifier (DID) of Altme Wallet
+Decentralized IDentifiers (DIDs) of Altme Wallet
 ------------------------------------------------

 We have chosen to use the DID method did:key for practical reasons.